uber-go/zap/README.md

 This a bit more verbose, but it enables powerful ad-hoc analysis, flexible dashboarding, and accurate message bucketing.
-In short, it helps you get the most out of fancy tools like ELK, Splunk, and Sentry.
+In short, it helps you get the most out of tools like ELK, Splunk, and Sentry.
 All log messages are JSON-serialized, though PRs to support other formats are welcome.

 ## Performance